- Who Are We?

 Is IREA secretive compared to other utilities?

 IREA does not provide owner/members with the kind of detailed reporting required by law for stockholders of publicly traded companies.
-IREA does not provide a management’s report on risk factors, as the law requires for companies with stockholders.
+IREA does not provide a management report on risk factors, as the law requires for companies with stockholders.
 If it did, IREA could not claim it is in excellent financial shape, when in fact it has $320 million in debt on a coal plant that no one will buy.
 In addition, if IREA were a municipal utility, it would have to comply with the Colorado Open Records Act.
 That law requires governments to make signed contracts and all financial information available to the public.
 Utilities like Fort Collins and Colorado Springs are subject to this law.
 New directors could open IREA records to ensure better management and prevent corruption, which thrives in secrecy.

 Does IREA ask its member/owners for their opinions in major decisions?

-IREA is installing new smart meters now, without asking members what information they want from these meters All the public information on this project emphasizes what is good for the company, not for members who want more control over their energy.
+IREA is installing new smart meters now, without asking members what information they want from these meters.
+All the public information on this project emphasizes what is good for the company, not for members who want more control over their energy.

-IREA is planning to change to very complex new rates after installation of the new meters.
+IREA is planning to change to very complex new rates after the installation of the new meters.
 It has not asked members if they want this.
-The rates have the potential to hurt people with electric ovens, electric vehicles and others.
+The rates have the potential to hurt people with electric ovens, electric vehicles, and others.
 New directors could ensure that member/owners get a say in such major changes.

 Is there a way for me to take advantage of the falling price of solar energy without putting it on my roof?

 IREA promised that member/owners could buy into community solar three years ago and that still has not happened.
 Community solar would allow member-owners to buy into a utility-scale solar project, either by purchasing equipment or paying a price-per-kilowatt.
-This is done elsewhere by people who don’t want to install rooftop solar because they plan to move, live in a rental, can’t cut the trees shading the roof, etc. New directors could ensure that member/owners are offered this choice.
+This is done elsewhere by people who don’t want to install rooftop solar because they plan to move, live in a rental, can’t cut the trees shading the roof, etc. New directors could ensure that members/owners are offered this choice.